ArmaanT/pfsense-to-influxdb/README.md

 ![](./grafana.png)

 ## Installation
 1. Install and configure [FauxAPI](https://github.com/ndejong/pfsense_fauxapi) on your pfSense router.
-Remember to add a new user to `/etc/fauxapi/credentials.ini`
+Remember to add a new user to `/etc/fauxapi/credentials.ini` with permissions: `config_get, function_call`
   * Then add the following lines to `/etc/fauxapi/pfsense_function_calls.txt`:
   ```
   gwlb.inc:function return_gateways_status($byname = false)